Peep Show (British TV series): Awards and honours

-US Adaptations
+American adaptations

 In 2005, The Carsey-Werner Company created a pilot for a US remake starring Johnny Galecki as Mark and Josh Meyers as Jeremy.
 However, the pilot failed, and the series was never produced.
 Galecki went on to star in The Big Bang Theory shortly afterwards.

 Spike TV commissioned its own version in 2008, originally to be written and directed by Robert Weide, executive producer of Curb Your Enthusiasm.
 It was then set to be written by Armstrong and Bain and directed by Dylan Kidd, but it never went to series.

 In 2016, Starz commissioned its own version with Eli Jorne attached to showrun, but it never materialised.

 In May 2019, Sam Bain, co-creator of the original Peep Show series, confirmed in a Guardian article that another US remake was in the works in collaboration with FX Networks.
 It was being written by Karey Dorenetto and would feature two female leads, but never came to fruition.

 In December 2022, FX Networks ordered a pilot for another US remake, which would be written by Stefani Robinson and, like the proposed Karey Dorenetto version, would feature two female leads.
 In April 2023, it was announced Minnie Driver and Amandla Jahava would be starring in the pilot.
 In September 2024, FX Chairman John Landgraf announced that the pilot would not be moving forward.

 Other media

+All episodes are available on region 2 DVD.
+Box sets containing multiple series were also released alongside the standalone DVDs.
+Series 1–6, 8 and 9 contain special features such as deleted scenes, making-of films and specially recorded scenes to compliment specific episodes.
+All DVDs were released by Channel 4 DVD.
+Series 1 was originally released by Video Collection International before being rereleased in 2006 by Channel 4 DVD with the box art changed to match all other series.
+All episodes were rated 15 by the BBFC, except for s1 e4 which was rated 18.